ChopinNo3Op9/RL-Improve-Promotion-Section/README.md

 - Implement a recommendation system for promotions, considering the relatively sparse data available since the launch.

 ## Project Map
-For a visual representation of the project, refer to the local project map `map.png` included in this repository.
+For a visual representation of the project, refer to the local project map `project map.png` included in this repository.

 ## Conclusion
 These assignments aim to improve user experience and engagement on Wongnai's promotion section through spam detection and personalized recommendations.